eficode/robotframework-oxygen/DEVGUIDE.md

     ...   check_return_code=${True}
 ```

 This action will toggle the debugging mode of the robotframework-oxygen library in case you are hitting some kind of roadblocks, making it easy to debug the errors.
+Check Oxygen [Keyword documentation](https://eficode.github.io/robotframework-oxygen/) to read the more about toggling debug mode ON.

 ## Defining your own parameters